mrkipling/auto-awesome/README.md

 You need to have a home server that can serve these endpoints.
 I use nginx and have included `server_uwsgi.ini` to help with this if you wish to go down this route.

 This project uses Flask, amongst other libraries.
-You can find all requirements in `requirements.txt` which will you can install using `pip`.
+You can find all requirements in `requirements.txt` which you can install using `pip`.

 There are plenty of good tutorials online about the above so I will skip straight to how to set up this project once you have it being served by a webserver.